ABOUT THE OFFICE

 Our rich network of centers and institutes provides a convening point for scholars of different disciplines to move discoveries in practice and technologies into the market.

-generated in research expenditures annually since 2010
+generated in research expenditures in fiscal year 2019

 universities in the U.S. to be designated as an Innovation and Economic Prosperity University